kasbah-framework/kasbah-core/src/Kasbah.Core.Events.InProc/README.md

 # Kasbah.Core.Events.InProc

-This module provides the Redis implementation of the events messaging bus.
+This module provides the in-memory implementation of the events messaging bus.

+This implementation should only be used for testing purposes or situations where the end application runs in a single process, unlike kasbah-web.

 ## Dependencies